njoylab/urlsummary.echovalue.dev/README.md

 ## Privacy

-- ✅ All processing happens in your browser
 - ✅ No server-side data collection
 - ✅ Search history stored locally only (LocalStorage)
 - ✅ No tracking or analytics